tunganhdoan/Pendulum/README.md

 8. Center the root window in screen
 9. Tk themed widgets (Note that ttk stands for Tk themed.
 Therefore, Tk themed widgets are the same as ttk widgets)
+10. Tkinter allows you to set the options of a widget using one of the following ways:
+- At widget creation, using **keyword arguments**.
+- After widget creation, using a **dictionary index**.
+- And use the **config()** method with keyword attributes.

+####  Tips:

+- Alt-Shift Up down: move code line up and down
+- Alt+Click at the target location to add another caret.